wkillerud/some-sass/docs/src/README.md

 - On the [Open VSX Registry][openvsx].
 - In the [Releases section on GitHub][ghreleases].

-See the User guide section to learn more about what the extension can do.
+See the User guide section to learn more about what the extension can do, or jump into [Settings](./user-guide/settings.md).

 ## Some Sass Language Server

 Some Sass is also a language server using the [Language Server Protocol (LSP)][lsp].
+It can be used for both SCSS, Sass (indented) and CSS.

 The language server is [published on npm][npm], and can be used with any editor that has an LSP client.
 See [Getting started](./language-server/getting-started.md) to learn more.